David Bloomberg

 David Bloomberg (1932 – 26 October 2020) was a former Mayor of Cape Town, lawyer, anti-apartheid campaigner, theatre columnist, theatre director and author.

 Early life

-Bloomberg was born in Sea Point in 1932, and educated at Christian Brother's College and the University of Cape Town.
-His father, Abe, was a leading lawyer, MP, and the Mayor of Cape Town from 1945 to 1947, and his mother, Miriam, was a ballerina and ballet teacher.
+Bloomberg was born in the Cape Town suburb of Sea Point in 1932, and educated at Christian Brother's College and the University of Cape Town.
+His father, Abe Bloomberg, was a leading lawyer, MP, and the Mayor of Cape Town from 1945 to 1947, and his mother, Miriam, was a ballerina and ballet teacher.

 Career

 Bloomberg joined his father's law firm, Bloomberg, Baigel & Co. where he made his name as a lawyer.
 He was the defence attorney for Dimitri Tsafendas, who fatally stabbed the Prime Minister, Dr H.F.
 Verwoerd, in Parliament in 1966.
 He was also passionate about the Arts and created the Barn Theatre in the garden of his family's home in Constantia.
 Bloomberg introduced a number of multi-racial plays to Apartheid South Africa, including plays like Porgy and Bess and South Pacific.
 As a politician, Bloomberg served on the Cape Town City Council for twenty years, and as deputy mayor for two years before his appointment as Mayor of Cape Town from 1973 to 1975.
 As a director of the Cape Performing Arts Board (CAPAB) he played an important role in establishing the Artscape Theatre Centre, although he fought against its naming in honour of Nico Malan.
 He was instrumental in privatizing the Cape Town Symphony Orchestra in 1986 and subsequently served as its chair for a number of years.
 He later joined the Board of Patrons for the Cape Town Philharmonic Orchestra.
 A one-time theatre columnist for the Cape Times, he published seven books.